(RISK-2394) An Introduction to Analysis for Small Data Populations

 The purpose of the track is to present in a single venue, representations of the leading project cost and schedule risk quantification methods in use by various parties and industries in different settings.
 Presenters are to summarize their approach as they see fit showing how their method addresses the RP 40R-08 principle attributes in a simple table template.
 Each paper is to include an appraisal of the strengths and weaknesses of the subject method for the presenters situation while avoiding criticizing other methods.
 In this way, attendees will be introduced to the methods while also being given a consistent way to compare how each may best fit their needs and requirements.
 One intended outcome of these discussions is to revise 40R-08.

-(RISK-2470) From Three-point Ranging to Risk Driver Approach
+(RISK-2470) From Activity-Based Ranging to Risk Driver Approach

 (RISK-2473) Lessons Learned in Completing a Tailored Project Risk Management Assessment Tool